achintya5/Twitter-Clone-App/README.md

 # Twitter Clone App

-This project tries to provide basic functionalities of Twitter, while at the same time it includes almost the entire Frontend functionality.
+This project tries to provide some of the basic functionalities of Twitter, while at the same time it includes almost the entire Frontend functionality.
 Link to project- https://twitter-clone-e2ecf.web.app/